Management Response

 Responsible Deadline Status Comments

-Training for all RPs to include standing item on M&E, including results-based management and reporting Planning and Monitoring Analyst 2024/06 Initiated UN Women in Cox's Bazar organizes Partnership Meetings (3-6 hours) every 2-3 months, including for existing and new partners.
+Training for all RPs to include standing item on M&E, including results-based management and reporting Planning and Monitoring Analyst 2024/06 Completed UN Women in Cox's Bazar organizes Partnership Meetings (3-6 hours) every 2-3 months, including for existing and new partners.
 These provide a key opportunity for training partners on RBM, ensuring systemic approaches to programming data collection and analysis

 Recommendation: Actively create opportunities and continue with the empowerment interventions with the Rohingya and host community adolescent girls, to allow them to become champions of change within their communities.